antirez/freakwan/README.md

 * Local storage of messages in the device flash, with automatic deletion of old messages.
 * Simple home-made driver for the sx1276 LoRa chip.
 We will support SX126x too, very soon.
 In general, no external dependencies.
 * OLED terminal alike output.
 OLED burning pixels protection.
-* CLI interface via Bluetooth LE, with applications available for Android, iPhone, Linux, MacOS, Windows.
+* CLI interface via USB seria and Bluetooth LE.
 * IRC interface: the device can work as a bot over the IRC protocol.
 * Simple to understand, hackable code base.